Table of Contents

 Buying a used car is one of the largest financial decisions many Americans make, yet far too many buyers skip the essential steps that separate a good deal from a money pit.
 With the average used car price hovering around $28,000 in 2026, a single oversight can cost you thousands in repairs, depreciation, or even safety hazards.
-This guide walks you through the five critical factors you must evaluate before signing any dotted line.
-Whether you're a first-time buyer or a seasoned owner, these data-backed steps will help you drive away with confidence.
+This guide walks you through the five critical factors you must evaluate before signing any dotted line. if you're a first-time buyer or a seasoned owner, these data-backed steps will help you drive away with confidence.

 1. Vehicle History Report - The Non‑Negotiable First Step